 A Family Business

-The business has become a family affair; with Will’s older sons Harry and James working within the business.
-Harry; manages Chase Farm and farms 300 acres of potatoes which are grown on a 5-year crop rotation and James works as our Global Brand Ambassador educating customers and consumers about our field to bottle philosophy.
+The business started as a family affair; with Will’s older sons Harry and James working within the business.
+Harry produced some of the potatoes that were turned into Chase spirits from 300 acres of Herefordshire farmland around the distillery.
+James worked as a Global Brand Ambassador, educating customers and consumers about Chase distillery and its ethos.

 It’s great seeing the raw materials we grow on our farm being turned into products that sit on the shelves of some of the world’s top bars.Harry Chase, Chase Farmer